What you need to know

 The Adjudicator cannot overturn the Ofsted Inspectors' judgements nor can the Adjudicator award any financial damages or compensation.

-- The Complainant may contact the ICASO Administrator (the Administrator) with any enquiries on how to make an application as long as the application is in scope (i.e. within three months of the final stage of Ofsted’s complaints procedure).
+- The complainant may contact ICASO with any enquiries on how to make an application as long as the application is in scope (i.e. within three months of the final stage of Ofsted’s complaints procedure).

-- Applications must be made on the prescribed form with all accompanying documents to be submitted as evidence attached.
+- Applications must be made on the prescribed Application Form with all accompanying documents to be submitted as evidence attached.

-- Upon receipt of the application, the Administrator will contact Ofsted to ensure that the complainant has exhausted the internal process.
+- Upon receipt of the application, ICASO will contact Ofsted to ensure that the complainant has exhausted their internal process.

-- Upon receipt of this confirmation, an Adjudicator will be appointed by the Administrator and details of the appointment will be confirmed to both Ofsted and the Complainant within 48 hours.
+- Upon receipt of this confirmation, an Adjudicator will be appointed by ICASO and details of the appointment will be confirmed to both Ofsted and the Complainant within 48 hours.

-- The letter to Ofsted will include a copy of the application and request a summary of the complaint process from Ofsted within 21 working days.
+- The letter to Ofsted will include a copy of the application (including supporting evidence) and request a summary of the complaint process from Ofsted within 20 working days.

-- The Ofsted summary will be sent to the Adjudicator who will send this to the Complainant.
+- The Ofsted summary will be sent to ICASO who will send this to the complainant and Adjudicator.

-- The Complainant will be given five working days to submit any final comments on the Ofsted summary.
-Comments must be limited to observations about the summary and cannot include any new information or re-argument of the case.
+- The complainant will be given five working days to submit any comments on the Ofsted summary.
+Comments must be limited to observations about the summary and cannot include any new information.

-- Upon receipt of the Complainant’s final comments (if any) the Adjudicator will consider all documentation.
+- Upon receipt of all comments (if any) the Adjudicator will consider all documentation and evidence and will issue a written report within 25 working days.

-- Ofsted is not obliged to comply with the recommendations but if they do not do so they must inform the Adjudicator of their decision and publish their reasons for not complying.
+Please note that Ofsted is not obliged to comply with the recommendations but if they do not do so they must inform the Adjudicator of their decision and explain their reasons for not complying.

 Centre for Effective Dispute Resolution (CEDR),